Spark extinguishing system

-A spark extinguishing system (also known as spark detection and extinguishing system") is used for preventive fire protection.
+A spark extinguishing system or spark detection and extinguishing system is used for preventive fire protection.
 A spark extinguishing system can detect and eliminate ignition sources before a fire or dust explosion occurs.
-Systems for grinding, chopping, drying, cooling and pressing materials including their pneumatic or mechanical transport and extraction systems and facilities for separation or storage purposes, also dust collectors, filters, cyclones, silos, and hoppers are especially at risk.
+Systems for grinding, chopping, drying, cooling, and pressing materials, including their pneumatic or mechanical transport and extraction systems and facilities for separation or storage purposes, as well as dust collectors, filters, cyclones, silos, and hoppers, are especially at risk.

 In industrial production, raw materials are reduced in size to a high degree.
 Therefore, pneumatic or mechanical conveying paths are a principal component of production facilities.

-However, not only the "planned" dusts and bulk goods are transported via this connection.
+However, not only the "planned" dust and bulk goods are transported via this connection.
 Sparks or smouldering particles may also be generated in processing machines or dryers and are therefore a significant fire and explosion hazard for downstream system parts including filters and silos.

 A fire or a dust explosion is caused if three conditions are met: combustible dusts, air (oxygen) and an ignition source, (explosions also require confinement and material disbursement into the air).
 If these conditions occur, a fire may occur.
 The removal of one of these conditions will greatly reduce the risk of a fire or explosion.
 Since the combustible dust cannot be eliminated, there is the possibility to use inert gases or to eliminate ignition sources.

 Spark extinguishing systems are established as preventive fire and explosion protection systems in the industry and craft.
 Nowadays, many industries could not be operated economically without spark extinguishing systems.
-Technically they are the only preventive fire protection.
+Technically, they are the only preventive fire protection.
 Other measures, such as explosion suppression or sprinkler systems, are called reactive measures.

 Spark and fire generation

-Fire or dust explosion can always be generated if combustible material, as for example highly refined raw materials, and oxygen (ambient air) exist and an ignition source reaches the minimum ignition energy at the same time.
+Fire or dust explosion can always be generated if combustible material, such as highly refined raw materials, and oxygen (ambient air) exist and an ignition source reaches the minimum ignition energy at the same time.

 Due to air calming and material density in filters and silos and the associated material/oxygen relation, these areas are extremely endangered.
 Nearly all production facilities face this risk potential.

 In most cases, the conditions for fires or dust explosions are not met in pneumatic conveying paths.
 So it is possible to equip these systems with spark extinguishing systems as preventive fire and dust explosion protection.

 Using a spark extinguishing system, ignition sources are detected during transport and mostly eliminated without interrupting production.

-Structure and operating mode of a spark extinguishing system
+Structure and operating mode

 The fire extinguishing system has three main elements: the control console, the spark detectors, and the automatic extinguishing system.

+Control console

 The control console is the center of a spark extinguishing system.
-It receives signals from detectors and activate preprogramed countermeasures.
+It receives signals from detectors and activate preprogrammed countermeasures.
 All signals of the individual spark detectors from different parts of the facility come together at the control console.
 The connected extinguishing equipment or the alarm relay output of the corresponding detection zone is activated without delay.